+Standard Challenge

-Standard Challenge Admission by Administrative Recommendation only Grades: 11, 12 Description: Problem Solving in Math and Science I and II are year-long courses where students apply high school level math concepts to scientific inquiry to explore, create, and build skills necessary for postsecondary success.
-Problem Solving I focus on environmental sciences and Problem Solving II focuses on physical sciences.
-These classes are purposefully designed to provide students with an authentic and student-centered experience in the science and math classroom, using project-based inquiry and guided discovery instruction.
-These classes employ a co-teach model and small student-teacher ratio to match the learning styles of students who thrive in a hands-on, kinetic learning environment.
+Admission by Administrative Recommendation only

+Description: Problem Solving in Math and Science is a year-long course where students apply high school level math concepts to scientific inquiry to explore, create, and build skills necessary for post-secondary success.
+The course allows students to explore the topic of data science, where they will learn from, ask questions of, and represent data.
+The class is purposefully designed to provide students with an authentic and student-centered experience in the science and math classroom, using project-based inquiry and guided discovery instruction.
+This class employs a small student-teacher ratio to match the learning styles of students who thrive in a hands-on, kinetic learning environment.
 Students are expected to contribute heavily to the direction of student learning and collaborate in small and large group situations, as well as work independently.
 In addition to math and science skills, students will further develop critical reading skills, written and verbal communication, and formal writing.
-Students will earn credit in math and a credit in science for successful completion of the course.
-Interested students are invited to interview.
+Students will earn a credit of math and a credit of science for successful completion of the course.
 Participation in this class requires administrative approval.